t4w4n3/t4w4n3.github.io/heroku-grails.md

 I recently (re-)discovered Heroku by watching [this video](https://www.youtube.com/watch?v=gq5yubc1u18) from the channel [Coding Garden](https://coding.garden/).

-In this live coding, he try (and success) to build an urlshortener website from scratch, and deploy it to production thanks to Heroku PAAS and hits CLI, in 1 hour.
+In this live coding, he try (and success) to build an urlshortener website from scratch, and deploy it to production thanks to Heroku PAAS and its CLI, in 1 hour.

 I asked myself "Could I do the same with my own stack ?"